-Paediatric patients1
+Paediatric patients

-The safety and efficacy of RoActemra in children below 2 years of age has not been established.
+The safety and efficacy of RoActemra in children below 2 years of age has not been established and therefore RoActemra is not recommended for use in these patients.

-Renal impairment1
+Renal impairment

 No dose adjustment is required in patients with mild renal impairment.
 RoActemra has not been studied in patients with moderate to severe renal impairment.
 Renal function should be closely monitored in these patients.